RodolfoFerro/pandas_twitter/README.md

 ### 3.1.
 Importing textblob

-As we mentioned at the beginning of this post, textblob will allow us to do sentiment analysis in a very simple way.
+As we mentioned at the beginning of this workshop, textblob will allow us to do sentiment analysis in a very simple way.
 We will also use the `re` library from Python, which is used to work with *regular expressions*.
 For this, I'll provide you two utility functions to: a) clean text (which means that any symbol distinct to an alphanumeric value will be remapped into a new one that satisfies this condition), and b) create a classifier to analyze the polarity of each tweet after cleaning the text in it.
 I won't explain the specific way in which the function that cleans works, since it would be extended and it might be better understood in the [official `re`documentation](https://docs.python.org/3/library/re.html).

 The code that I'm providing is:
 ```python